KW-Kylie/All-In-One/README.md

 # All-In-One
-This is a script with combined options to do penetration testing.
+The framework.py is a script with combined options to do penetration testing.
+Use python3 to run this script.
+Enter the options or any other inputs following by the script.